AdobeDocs/commerce-learn.en/help/global-reference-architecture/what-is-global-reference-architecture.md

 ---
-title: Introduction about Global Reference Architecture
+title: Introduction to the concept of Global Reference Architecture
 description: Learn about the technique used for managing complex commerce projects called Global Reference Architecture
 landing-page-description: Learn about Global Reference Architecture and how it is used with Adobe Commerce
 kt: 14039